Are you a beginner whitetail deer hunter? Don't miss these helpful tips.

-Depending on the health and population of the state’s herd, deer hunting season can begin in early fall and end in late winter.
-You will also want to make sure you know the limit of kills per hunter per day.
+Depending on the health and population of the state's herd, deer season can begin in early fall and end in late winter.
+You'll also want to make sure you know the limit of kills per hunter per day.

-Keep in mind, hunting seasons can also be limited by the firearm you choose.
-Bows and special firearms (usually muzzleloaders) often have different seasons assigned to them than the regular “rifle” seasons.
+Keep in mind, the firearm you choose can also limit your hunting seasons.
+Bows and special firearms (usually muzzleloaders) often have different seasons assigned to them than the regular "rifle" seasons.
 Regulations on the type of ammunition used on deer are enforced as well.

 You'll also want to make sure to obtain the proper hunting license from your state's wildlife agency.

 Choose your hunting strategy

 While the end result is ideally the same, there are multiple processes by which you can hunt and kill whitetails.